sinclair-guthrie/react-calc/README.md

 # react-calc
-Built in React and using Bootstrap for the buttons.
+This was built in React with Bootstrap for the buttons.
 Check out the master branch for the source code.